thearyanahmed/trust/README.md

 # TRUST
 Short for TCP-RUST, is an implementation of TCP (Transmission Control Protocol) in RUST.
 This project is an attempt to learn about how TCP works.

+The primary reason for this repo is to allow anyone to be able to interact with tun-tap without having to spend hours trying to run tun-tap.
+I've simply added a ubuntu container inside docker, with the tools necessary for running & testing the implementation of TCP.
+Tools such as `netcat`, `ifconfig`, `tshark` etc.

 ## Developing on Mac
 This project was developed on a Apple Silicon M1.
 If you are trying something similar, you'll find out that `tuntap` is no longer supported for macOS.
 So, I wrapped up the code in an ubuntu docker image to achieve the same.